ElaineAnsell/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 Make sure that any conditional access policies you have exclude the **Modern Workplace Service Accounts** Azure AD group.
 For steps, see [Adjust conditional access](https://docs.microsoft.com/microsoft-365/managed-desktop/get-started/conditional-access).
 The **Modern Workplace Service Accounts** Azure AD group is a dynamic group that we create for the service when you enroll.
 You'll have to come back to exclude this group after enrollment.
 For more about these service accounts, see [Standard operating procedures](../service-description/operations-and-monitoring.md#standard-operating-procedures).

-### Device Compliance policies
+### Device compliance policies

-Intune Device Compliance policies in your Azure AD organization must not target any Microsoft Managed Desktop users.
+Intune Device compliance policies in your Azure AD organization must not target any Microsoft Managed Desktop users.

 **Not ready**